OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Overview

-This test case focuses on identifying the storage of any sensitive application within both device and applications logs.
-All logs may potentially store sensitive data and as such should be audited.
+This test case focuses on identifying any sensitive application data within both system and application logs.
 The following checks should be performed:

 - Analyze source code for logging related code.
 - Check application data directory for log files.